Lissy93/dashy/docs/getting-started.md

 The quickest way to get started on any system is with Docker, and Dashy is available though [Docker Hub](https://hub.docker.com/r/lissy93/dashy).
 You will need [Docker](https://docs.docker.com/get-docker/) installed on your system.

 To test it out, just run: `docker run -p 8080:80 lissy93/dashy`, then open your browser and visit `http://localhost:8080`.
+Or to try it out in the cloud, you can deploy to PWD by [clicking here](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/Lissy93/dashy/master/docker-compose.yml).

 To configure Dashy with your own services, and customize it to your liking, you will need to write a config file, and pass it to the Docker container as a volume.